Working from home: more flexibility

 - What do you want or need to accomplish today

-Stay in touch: Especially when you can’t quickly shout something over your desk, it is important to communicate regularly with your colleagues.
+Stay in touch: Especially when you can’t quickly shout something to a coworker over your desk, it is important to communicate regularly with your colleagues.
 Explain transparently what you are currently working on.
 Exchange information on topics that affect several people.
 Do not hesitate to ask questions.
-Communicate when you are working and when you are not.
-A “Good morning”, “I’m taking a break” and “Have a nice evening” already creates a lot of transparency.
+Communicate about the course of your day: sentences like “Good morning”, “I’m taking a break” and “Have a nice evening” already creates a lot of transparency.

 Schedule breaks: Very important to work productively at home: Schedule breaks!
-In fact, breaks in which you really move away from your workplace.
-In any case, take a proper lunch break, where you eat something – and avoid eating in front of your computer.
+In fact, it is even better to take break outside of your work environment.
+In any case, take a proper lunch break – and avoid eating in front of your computer.
 Ideally, you should also go for a short walk to get some fresh air and exercise.

-Get moving: People who work from home often have less exercise because they don’t have to travel to work.
-In addition, the home office often has less ergonomic office equipment.
+Get moving: People who work from home often exercise less because they don’t have to travel to work.
+In addition, the home office often has less ergonomical office equipment.
 In the long run, lack of exercise and sitting for too long can lead to unpleasant health consequences.

 2. Workstation management in the home office

 To be able to work efficiently in your home office, try to organize your workplace as efficiently as possible.
 Find a good place to work.
-Of course, this is not possible in every home, but ideally you should set up your workplace in a room that is not used for other purposes at the same time.
-If you work in your bedroom, it is often difficult to find peace and quiet there later.
-And in the living room, where the rest of the family or flatmates may be, you often lack the peace and quiet to work.
+Of course, this is not possible to find it in every home, but ideally you should set up your workplace in a room where you know you will only use to work.
+If you work in your bedroom, it is often difficult to find peace and quiet once you your day is done.
+And in the living room, where the rest of the family or flatmates may be, you often lack the peace and quiet for a good work environment.

-Do not forget to air your room.
+Do not forget to ventilate your room.
 Fresh air helps you to think clearly.
 And just getting up and going to the window can sometimes be a helpful little break.

-Dress as if you are going to the office.
-You don’t necessarily have to work in a suit or full make-up, but in sweatpants it’s hard to feel motivated and productive.
+Dress as if you were going to the office.
+You don’t necessarily have to work in a suit or full make-up, but it’s hard to feel motivated and productive when wearing sweatpants.